Protect Your Camera From Humidity

 If you will be staying in one location for an extended time, consider using a refrigerator.
 Because of the rubber seals that are around a refrigerator they make wonderful storage units.
-Ensure the appliances is switched off and place your camera inside.
+Ensure the appliance is switched off and dry, then place your camera inside.
 We have found this to be an excellent storage not just for camera equipment but anything else that is sensitive to humidity.
-As extra protection, my husband wraps cameras and lenses in diapers and then places them in the refrigerator.
+As extra protection, we wrap cameras and lenses in diapers and then place them in the refrigerator.

 If you are traveling with valuable camera equipment, travel insurance is a must.
 Not only is this necessary for medical reasons but also for theft.
 Check your policy to see if it covers your cameras and lenses.
 This should also be for damage to your camera not just coverage if stolen.
 You may pay a bit more for an extensive coverage but in the long run it will be worth the added expense.

 - 13 Ways to Make Money as a Photographer